upmusings/upshift/words/_posts/2020-01-08-Exercise-Is-anticancer.md

 Nah forget the patients, This one study, by JAMA Internal Medicine,[^3] found that physical activity was associated with a significantly decreased risk of not only colon, breast, and endometrial cancers, but also esophageal cancer, liver cancer, stomach cancer, kidney cancer, and myeloid leukemia.

-Thats alot of cancers prevented.
+That's alot of cancers prevented.
 Time to sweat for health. :muscle:

 ___